 Sorry for repeating myself on this topic if you’ve been reading this blog for a while, but in West Dunbartonshire in Scotland

 , they were able to stamp out illiteracy by high school entry, using a combination of fast-and-first synthetic phonics, followed by intensive group work for those not catching on, followed by 1:1 intervention for those still struggling in the later years of primary school (you can read the research report here

-This study supports the view that dyslexia, optilexia, problexia and any other reading problems you care to make up are either preventable or respond well to quality intervention, and that often the problem lies with the teaching system, not the learner.
+This study supports the view that dyslexia, optilexia, problexia and any other reading problems you care to make up may be either preventable or respond well to quality intervention, and that often the problem lies with the teaching system, not the learner.